-The ports on the HSG80 have separate FC addresses and WWIDs because these items are not used in the OpenVMS FC device name.
+The ports on the HSGx and the HSVx have separate FC addresses and WWIDs because these items are not used in the OpenVMS FC device name.
 This means that any number of ports can be connected to the same FC interconnect.
-In fact, all the ports of the HSG80 in multibus mode should be connected, even if there is just one interconnect, because this can improve availability and performance.
+In fact, all the ports of the HSGx or HSVx in multibus mode should be connected, even if there is just one interconnect, because this can improve availability and performance.

-6.4 Parallel SCSI Multipath Configurations
+6.4 Parallel SCSI Multipath Configurations (Disks Only)